jwhitbeck/java-rdb-parser/README.md

 This library does the minimal amount of work to read entries (e.g. a new DB selector, or a key/value pair with an expiry) from an RDB file, mostly limiting itself to returning byte arrays or lists of byte arrays for keys and values.
-The caller is responsible for application-level decisions like how to interpret the contents of the returned byte arrays or what types of objects to instantiate from them.
+The caller is responsible for application-level decisions such as how to interpret the contents of the returned byte arrays or what types of objects to instantiate from them.

 For example, sorted sets and hashes are parsed as a flat list of value/score pairs and key/value pairs,